-Learn how to create and implement effective policies and procedures addressing child sexual abuse risk in your ministry.
+Learn how to create and implement effective policies addressing child sexual abuse risk in your ministry.

 Policies are what you DO, not what you SAY you do